Our people and contact details

-The Retirement Policy and Research Centre consists of a director, various research team members and an advisory board.
+The Retirement Policy and Research Centre consists of a director, a research fellow, and research team members.

-Associate Professor Susan St John, BSc, MA, PhD, QSO
+Associate Professor Susan St John, BSc, MA, PhD, QSO, CNZOM

-Susan’s projects include overseas pensions policy, analysis of suitable decumulation products, tax reforms and the family tax credit system, child poverty and family income assistance, long-term care policy, the role of home equity release, and the economic implications of Accident Compensation.
-She is a major contributor to public information on these issues, and has developed local, national and international forums for policy debates in accident compensation, welfare and retirement incomes.
+Susan’s projects include overseas pensions policy, analysis of suitable decumulation products, fiscal sustainability of New Zealand pension policies, tax reforms, social insurance, child poverty and family income assistance, welfare reform, long-term care policy, the role of home equity release, and the economic implications of Accident Compensation.
+She is a major contributor to public information on these issues, an economics advisor to Child Poverty Action Group and has developed local, national and international forums for policy debates in accident compensation, welfare and retirement incomes.
+In 2019 she was awarded the Companion of the New Zealand Order of Merit for services to social policy.

 Research centre members

-Research Fellow: M Claire Dale, BCom, MA, PhD
+Research Fellow: M Claire Dale, BCom, MA (Hons), PhD

-Claire has research interests in economic theory and policy development, including tax and welfare, decumulation, longevity risk and long-term care provision, pensions and pension portability, and financial literacy.
-She is leading an action research project in microfinance in New Zealand, partnering with other national organisations with loan funds provided by Kiwibank.
+Claire has research interests in economic theory and public and social policy development, including tax and welfare, decumulation, intergenerational equity, longevity risk and long-term care provision, pensions and pension portability, age-friendly cities and communities, and financial literacy and capability.
+She leads an action research project in microfinance in New Zealand, Nga Tangata Microfinance, partnering with other national organisations with loan funds provided by Kiwibank.

 Honorary Academic: Michael Littlewood, BA, LLB